builtbytim/safehome-client/README.md

 ## Introduction

-SafeHome aims to provide a secure environment for your home, ensuring your peace of mind and safety.
+Propvest aims to provide a secure environment for your home, ensuring your peace of mind and safety.